MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/8-exercise-failover-and-failback.md

-You can fail over protected resources in three ways.
-Using the portal, using powershell, or automating the failover with an Azure Automation runbook.
+We can fail over protected resources in three ways.
+Using the portal, using PowerShell, or automating the failover with an Azure Automation runbook.

-With all your resources protected you'd like to run a real failover of your patient-records VM.
-With the disaster recovery drill complete, you'd like to do this with PowerShell and the portal.
-Once completed you'll be in a better position to recommend which approach your company should use.
+With all our resources protected, we'd like to run a real failover of our patient-records VM.
+With the disaster recovery drill complete, we'll do the failover with PowerShell and the portal.
+Once completed, we'll be in a better position to recommend which approach our company should use.

-In this exercise, you'll complete a failover for a VM using powershell, and failback the VM using the Azure portal.
+In this exercise, we'll complete failover for a VM using PowerShell, and failback the VM using the Azure portal.

 ## Fail over a VM to a secondary region using PowerShell

 1. Sign into the [Azure portal](https://portal.azure.com?azure-portal=true) with your own credentials.

 1. Start a Cloud Shell and switch it to PowerShell.

 1. Run the following commands.

     ```powershell
         $vault = Get-AzRecoveryServicesVault -Name "asr-vault"
         Set-AzRecoveryServicesAsrVaultContext -Vault $vault